Softvelum/mpeg4dumper/README.md

 This product is released under MIT license.

-Please also take a look at our Nimble HTTP Streamer, the HTTP streaming server: https://wmspanel.com/nimble
+Please also take a look at our Nimble HTTP Streamer, the HTTP streaming server: https://wmspanel.com/nimble It's capable of MP4 transmuxing to HLS in VOD mode.